-This switch has three positions as follows: Position I - or bottom position, all lighting is off.
+This switch has three positions as follows: Position I - or bottom position, all lighting is OFF.

-Position II - or middle position, the lighting is off if the door is close, but the lighting is on if the door is open.
+Position II - or middle position, the lighting is OFF if the door is closed, but the lighting is on if the door is open.